JerryXRQ/CS337_Project1/README.md

 Sentiment Analysis - General Sentiment Analysis for Common Subjects

 We implemented a code that scans all the tweets for positive and negative sentiment.
 It will look for positive words and tweets, negative tweets, and neutral tweets, producing a representative sample.
 Additionally, it will create a word cloud plot of common words and a corresponding sentiment score and polarity plot.
 The color of the words in the word cloud is mapped to the ones in the sentiment plot.
-We have included the 2013 result as reference.
+We have included the 2013 result as a reference.

 To run the code, use the command python sentiment_analysis_general.py.
 You can add an optional year input.
 If it is not provided, then 2013 will be selected by default.
 The plot is designed to be saved in a folder called sentiment.
 However, the tool does not create the folder automatically.
 Please make sure that this folder is created in advance.

 Some reference performance:

 Because we use sampling, the scores we get tend to be not stable.
 The following are results from five consecutive runs.
-It should reflect our average case performance.
+It should reflect our average-case performance.

 Test Environment: Harley Server
 Run Time: 4 min